Do you analyze every game you play? For a long time, I did not. Please don’t make the same mistake.

 And most importantly, I avoid the big temptation to watch the engine assessment of the games online.
 While I put in the moves, I will stop at critical moments and enter my thoughts and some lines I calculated.

-In order to illustrate it, let us look at the following moment of a recent game of mine.
+In order to illustrate it, let us look at the following moment from a recent game of mine.

 As my opponent basically only plays one opening, I came well prepared.